Chelsey has spent the last two decades advocating for women’s voices to be heard and valued.

 “I’ve learned that the world fears teenage girls.
 And fear is used to silence them.
 Our society treats teenage girls as something to fix rather than value – and that needs to change.”

-Volunteering her time as the Mentorship Director of the nonprofit DemocraShe, Chelsey supports and guides girls from underserved communities into leadership positions.
-She also serves on the board of A Call to Men, a national gender-based violence prevention nonprofit that educates men and boys about healthy masculinity.
+With a clear focus on social impact, Goodan supports nonprofits advocating for gender justice.
+Volunteering her time as the Mentorship Director of the nonprofit DemocraShe, Chelsey supports and guides girls from underrepresented communities into leadership positions.
+She also serves on the board of A Call to Men, a national gender-based violence prevention nonprofit that educates men and boys on healthy masculinity.
 From 2016-2020, she founded The Activist Cartel where she led an influential, nationwide subscriber base to take action for gender and racial justice.
+She has collaborated with organizations such as The Representation Project, Step Up Women’s Network, Shero's Rise, Big Brothers Big Sisters, OneKid OneWorld, Glasswing International, V-Day, The Meteor, and The Center for the Advancement of Women.

+Additionally working in the entertainment industry since 2003, Chelsey has promoted healthy masculinity narratives in the media, leading initiatives at United Talent Agency (UTA), the Writers Guild of America (WGA), film production companies, Time’s Up, and the Television Academy.
 As a Tisch graduate from NYU, Chelsey has written and optioned screenplays for over a decade, working directly for the producer of films ranging from Judd Apatow’s Superbad to Darren Aronofsky’s The Fountain.
 Living in Los Angeles, Chelsey has become a trusted resource for many influential figures, advising them on their philanthropic engagement and cultural messaging.

 Chelsey’s passion to explore humanity’s potential for authenticity, liberation, and empowerment, permeates all of her work.